-Bicycle and pedestrian crashes continue to claim more than 150 lives each year in the Maricopa region and pedestrian involved crashes have steadily risen with increases in both injuries and fatalities.
+Bicycle and pedestrian crashes continue to claim more than 165 lives each year in the Maricopa region and pedestrian-involved crashes have steadily risen with increases in both injuries and fatalities.

-Bicycle crashes have claimed more than 18 riders’ lives each year on average during the same period.
+Crashes have taken the lives of nearly 22 bicycle riders each year on average during the same period

-In 2020, one third of all traffic fatalities in the MAG region were pedestrians or people riding a bicycle.
+In 2022, almost one-third of all traffic fatalities in the MAG region involved PEOPLE walking or riding a bicycle

 Research finds that most bicycle and pedestrian crashes happen when drivers, cyclists and pedestrians fail to see one another.
 “See Me AZ” seeks to raise awareness of pedestrian and motorist laws and change the behaviors that lead to pedestrian and cyclist crashes and fatalities.
 When we work together, we can accomplish great things!
 Simple actions such as avoiding distractions such as texting, recognizing people walking are harder to see at night, and wearing a helmet while riding a bike can all prevent tragedy.
+Simple actions like avoiding distractions (the phone can wait!), remembering that people walking are harder to see at night (people walking can wear bright clothes, too!), and wearing a helmet while riding a bike (your brain is your best asset!) can all prevent tragedy.
 So please: Be aware, be seen, be safe.